-An ecosystem has living parts that rely on non-living elements.
-Because living things both respond to and are affected by where they live, it is important to study both living and non-living factors together to get a full picture.
+An ecosystem has living parts that rely on non-living things.
+Because living things are affected by where they live, it is important to study both living and non-living things together to get a full picture.

 What makes up an ecosystem?